A Plan for the Quiet Corner

 Fighting for Day Kimball Hospital

 Recently, funding for Day Kimball Hospital has come on the chopping block.
 Ensuring funding for hospitals in this state is not a question, it is a priority.
 Pat Boyd understands the importance Day Kimball has in the local community.
 Not only is it one of the district's largest employers, it is a local place for urgent care.
 Funding for Day Kimball is quite literally a matter of life and death.
-In Hartford, Pat will be an adamant voice for the hospital.
+In Hartford, Pat will be an adamant voice for the hospital and he has a record of support.

 Ensuring Fiscal Responsibility